Papua New Guinea entry requirements for New Zealand passport holders

 Visa required — no exceptions

 New Zealand passport holders cannot get a visa on arrival in Papua New Guinea.
-You must have a visa approved before you travel.
+You must have an e-visa approved before you travel.
 Arriving without one means immediate denial of entry and a return flight at your own cost.

 Processing time: 2–4 weeks